puppetlabs/puppet-instruqt-tracks/pe-301-lab-1-1-test-changes-in-an-agent-specified-node-group/01-agent-specified-node-groups-for-testing/assignment.md

 ---
 ## 🎈 **Congratulations!**
-In this lab you configured PE so that you could implement environment-based testing using a one-time run exception environment group.
+In this lab, you configured PE so that you can implement environment-based testing using a one-time run exception environment group.